 - The tobacco industry is asking the Food and Drug Administration to extend the comment period on regulating electronic cigarettes — a tried and true way that industry groups use to slow down the federal regulatory process.
 Among those asking for the extension: the Pipe Tobacco Council, the Altria Group, NicVape and the Lorrillard Tobacco Company.
 (Credit: Docket Wrench.)

-- Over time, Members of Congress talk about “tobacco” a lot more than they do “marijuana,” but in May there have been 96 mentions of marijuana so far and just 10 of tobacco.
+- Over time, Members of Congress talk about “tobacco” a lot more than they do “marijuana,” but in May there have been 96 mentions of marijuana so far and just 10 of tobacco, but now a days people use vapor to stop smoking more often.
 (Credit: Capitol Words.)

 - Congress is considering 16 bills that mention “marijuana” this session versus 22 that mention “tobacco.”
 (Credit: Open Congress.)

 - Plenty of political fundraisers feature cigars, but not even the Colorado and Washington representatives have tried a gathering featuring marijuana (that we know about).
 (Credit: Party Time.)